 But if we are teaching code to the kids just because it’s fashionable and part of the 21st Century Learning skills (blah blah and other buzzwords), then it’s just another fab that will end up collecting dust in a corner.

-It’s human nature to state things as ‘the whole truth and nothing but the truth,’ but if there’s one thing that life as an educator of children have taught me, it’s that there is never only one truth.
+It’s human nature to state things as ‘the whole truth and nothing but the truth,’ but if there’s one thing that life as an educator of children has taught me, it’s that there is never only one truth.
 There’s lines of events, opinions, and strategies that, when collected and used in collaboration, becomes something greater than the individual.
 It becomes a sequence that can inspire changes instead of cementing some singular truth.
 But, oh how we love ‘THE truth.’
 It makes it so much easier to make decisions for everyone else, but it also stunts growth.
 So what do we want?
 I guess it depends on who you’re asking.
-Betting on a single horse does make it more affordable to make bets, but the chance of success are very limited.
+Betting on a single horse does make it more affordable to make bets, but the chance of success is very limited.
 And the way some people praise coding makes me scared, that they are putting all their money on just this one thing.
 I’ve seen it before, and it never ends well for the one’s teaching or being taught.

 For years I watched the Danish School system throw digital and technical solutions at the teachers, with little more effect than peeing in your pants to keep you warm.